 Please note, this schedule can vary as some projects take place in the afternoon.
 If volunteers are taking advantage of the Spanish language lessons, they will usually volunteer for half the day and spend the other half of the day (1 to 2 hours) taking Spanish lessons.

-Volunteers are typically accommodated in volunteer house in Villa Allende, although homestay accommodation may at times be assigned by the team in Argentina, depending on volunteer numbers.
-The volunteer house is located just 10 minutes drive from the Córdoba airport.
-The two-story house great facilities for volunteers, including an orientation room, games room, barbecue area and plenty of space on the property for volunteers to go jogging, or play sports.
-Bedrooms are comprised of single beds and bunk beds and you can expect to share a bedroom with two to four other volunteers of the same gender.
+Volunteers are typically accommodated in volunteer house in Saldán.
+The volunteer house is located just 15 minutes drive from the Córdoba airport.
+The three-story house great facilities for volunteers, including swimming pool barbecue area and plenty of space on the property to go jogging, or play sports.
+Bedrooms are comprised of single beds and bunk beds and you can expect to share a bedroom with one to three other volunteers of the same gender.
 Bedding and towels are provided, and bathroom facilities are shared between no more than three other volunteers with hot showers and western toilets.
-Single or double private bedrooms, with private bathrooms, can be requested at an additional cost of US$15 per night (for a single bedroom) and US$20 per night (twin share for a double bedroom), to be paid to our local team in Argentina.
+Single or double private bedrooms can be requested at an additional cost of US$20 per night, to be paid to our local team in Cordoba.